sanjaikumarkaleeswaran/Mindwave/README.md

 - **Threshold Monitoring** — set monthly budget limits per category with real-time progress tracking and "safe vs. over-limit" visual alerts.
 - **Spending Analytics** — high-fidelity weekly and monthly trends visualization with adaptive bar charts and category distribution donut charts.
 - **Data Portability** — export your full transaction history to **CSV** for secondary analysis.
-- **Mobile-Optimized Layout** — all Expense cards use the global `glass-card` system with `max-w-7xl` layout; charts use responsive `maxBarSize`; transaction list cards correctly truncate long content; FAB replaces header button on mobile.

 ### 🧘 Focus & Zen
 - **Pomodoro-style Timer** — built-in countdown with quick-select presets (5m, 15m, 25m, 50m) and custom hour/minute/second picker to help you stay in flow state.
 - **Smart Ambient Soundscapes** — curated royalty-free audio tracks that automatically play when the timer starts and pause when it stops.
-- **Custom Native Notifications** — no external MP3s needed!
-Procedural chimes and beeps are generated directly using the browser's native Web Audio API for session completion alerts.
+- **Custom Native Notifications** — procedural chimes and beeps are generated directly using the browser's native **Web Audio API** for session completion alerts.
-- **Mobile-Safe Completion Alerts** — timer completion uses `ServiceWorkerRegistration.showNotification()` on Android (avoids the `Notification` constructor restriction) combined with the custom audio chimes.
+- **Mobile-Safe Completion Alerts** — timer completion uses `ServiceWorkerRegistration.showNotification()` on Android combined with custom audio chimes.

 ### 🔔 Proactive Systems
 - **Smart Notification Bell** — real-time alerts for overdue milestones, habits at risk of losing streaks, and daily reminders.
 - **Global Semantic Search** — one search bar to find anything across goals, habits, and journals.
 Includes **vector-search** for content *inside* your uploaded PDFs.

 ### 📊 Personalized Productivity & Quick Actions
 - **Interactive Productivity Targets** — set your own daily/weekly goals (0–100%) via a high-performance range slider on the dashboard.
-The system automatically recalculates your progress rings relative to your personal baseline.
-- **Horizontal Quick Action Slider** — a touch-optimized scrolling strip for mobile that provides one-tap access to your most-used tools: *Log Habit, AI Chat, New Goal, Journal,* and *Focus Timer*.
+- **Horizontal Quick Action Slider** — a touch-optimized scrolling strip for mobile that provides one-tap access to your most-used tools.
 - **Dynamic 7-Day Activity Chart** — a glow-accented bar chart visualizing habit completion rates with live status indicators and historical averages.

-### 📱 Mobile-First Experience
+### 📱 Mobile Experience
 - **Compact 8-Item Bottom Navigation** — all core modules accessible via a scrollable bottom nav bar with spring-animated active indicators.
-Icons and labels are precisely sized to fit even the narrowest phones without overflow.
-- **Universal Bottom-Sheet Modals** — every modal (Goals, Activity Log, Delete Confirm, AI Chat) slides up from the bottom on mobile with a drag handle for a native app feel.
+- **Centered Modal System** — all modals (Goals, Activity Log, Delete Confirm, AI Chat) use a clean centered scale-in animation on all screen sizes.
 - **Safe Area Inset Support** — proper padding for iPhone notches, Dynamic Island, and home indicator bars using `env(safe-area-inset-*)`.
 - **Dynamic View Height** — modals and full-screen layouts use `dvh` units to correctly account for collapsible browser address bars on iOS/Android.
-- **Responsive Dashboard** — 2-column card grid on mobile with scaled-down icons and typography, expanding to 4-column on large screens.
+- **Responsive Dashboard** — 2-column card grid on mobile expanding to 4-column on large screens.
-- **iOS Input Zoom Prevention** — all inputs are set to `font-size: 16px` on mobile to prevent Safari's auto-zoom behavior.
+- **iOS Input Zoom Prevention** — all inputs set to `font-size: 16px` on mobile to prevent Safari's auto-zoom behavior.
-- **CSS Variable–Driven Sticky Layout** — sticky headers and filter bars use `calc(var(--header-h) + …)` so they never clash with fixed UI chrome on any device.
-- **xs Breakpoint (360px)** — a custom Tailwind breakpoint to handle very small phones (Galaxy A series, older iPhones) with dedicated responsive rules.

 ### 🛡️ Security & Privacy
 - **Self-Hosted** — you own your data, stored in your own MongoDB instance.
-- **Data Portability** — Export everything (Journals, Habits, Goals, Chat) as **JSON** or **CSV**.
-Features a visual date-range slider.
+- **Data Portability** — Export everything (Journals, Habits, Goals, Chat) as **JSON** or **CSV** with a visual date-range slider.
 - **Privacy Controls** — "Danger Zone" in settings to permanently wipe all data and account.
 - **Security Hardened** — Helmet, rate-limiting, XSS sanitization, and NoSQL injection prevention.